Spacecraft System Design

 To access the class web site at DEN, all students enrolled in the class (including all on-campus students) must register with DEN.

 Kluwer Academic Publishers and Microcosm, 3rd Edition

-various aspects of astronautics and space technology are listed at
+various aspects of astronautics, space technology, and space systems are listed at

 Grading policy for ASTE 520 (subject to change)